D1ang/Silkscreenservice/README.md

     | STRIPE_SECRET_KEY       |  <your_value>  |
     | USE_AWS                 |  <your_value>  |

+    Grab the DATABASE_URL link from Heroku's Config Vars as we gonna need it later to migrate to the Heroku Postgres database.

+1. Now that the database on Heroku is created the following rule needs to be added to the env.py file
+    ```bash
+    os.environ.setdefault('DATABASE_URL', '<your postgres url grabbed from Heroku>')
+    ```
+    >Be assured to not share this URL with anybody.

-1. Because this is a new database, the migrate command must be executed with the proper command in your terminal:
+1. Because this is a new database connection, the migrate command must be executed with the following command in your terminal:
     ```bash
     python manage.py migrate
     ```